taniatsq/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create new class with all the details
+1. User requests to create new class with all the details.
-2. MustVas shows the created class
+2. MustVas shows the created class.

     Use case ends.